 - (i) Restricted funds include amounts that are restricted in accordance with the objectives as specified by the donors and the Board of Directors.
 These funds are considered to be restricted as they can only be used for specified purposes. - (ii) Endowed funds are resources that are required to be maintained by the Foundation on a permanent basis.
-Revenue of the endowed fund is limited to amounts that have been restricted for endowment purposes by the external contributor.

-(b) Revenue recognition:
+Revenue of the endowed fund is limited to amounts that have been restricted for endowment purposes by the external contributor. - (b) Revenue recognition:

-Endowed fund contributions are recognized as revenue in the endowed fund.
-Other donor-restricted contributions are recognized as revenue of the restricted fund.
-All contributions are recognized in revenue when received.
+The Foundation follows the restricted fund method of accounting for contributions.
+Unrestricted donations are recognized as revenue in the General Fund when received.
+Externally restricted contributions other than endowment contributions are recognized as revenue when received in the related restricted fund.
+Endowment contributions are recognized as recognized as revenue when received in the Endowed Fund.